EmaMaker/emamaker.github.io/events/romecup2024.md

 when the integer overflows, thus not needing a dedicated if statement, which can mess up the sample frequency and generate frequency instability and noise.

-However, this method has the very little drawback of presenting a bit of granularity in the frequency resolution of the output waveform, given by the fact that we are shriking a 32bit float into a 16bit quantity and only using 8 bits for the decimal part.
+However, this method has the drawback of presenting a bit of granularity in the frequency resolution of the output waveform, given by the fact that we are shriking a 32bit float into a 16bit quantity and only using 8 bits for the decimal part.
 This meant that not all my AtTiny's could be set exactly to 4kHz, has they present a large variation in the clock